-VI.
-CONCLUDING REMARKS
+6. CONCLUDING REMARKS

-The sensor networks (sensors and sensor network infrastructure) will supplement the observatory backbone infrastructure that is part of the NSF Ocean Observatories Initiative (OOI)23) within the overarching ORION (Ocean Research Interactive Observing Networks) program24, as well as other initiatives around the world.
+The sensor networks (sensors and sensor network infrastructure) will supplement the observatory backbone infrastructure that is part of the NSF Ocean Observatories Initiative (OOI)18) and other initiatives around the world.
 This OOI plans to provide junction box nodes on the seafloor that furnish power and communications, and distribute timing signals.
-There are three elements of the OOI: a regional-scale cabled observatory in the northeast Pacific (e.g., NEPTUNE) with dozens of nodes, a sparse global array of buoys with seafloor nodes, and an expanded system of coastal observatories.
-Each of these observatories will depend on suites of sensors from a number of communities and individual investigators, and it is likely that once the observatory infrastructure itself has been installed and commissioned, most of the physical interaction with an observatory will be for installing, operating, servicing, and recovering sensor networks.
+There are three elements of the OOI: a regional scale cabled observatory in the northeast Pacific (such as NEPTUNE) with dozens of nodes; a sparse global array of buoys with seafloor nodes; and an expanded system of coastal observatories.
+Each of these observatories will depend on suites of sensors from a number of communities and individual investigators, and it is likely that once the observatory infrastructure itself has been installed and commissioned. most of the physical interaction with an observatory will be for installing, operating, servicing, and recovering sensors.
 These activities will be supported by the proposed infrastructure, enabling the full potential of the observatory to be reached.